“What wisdom can you find that is greater than kindness?”

 These were all accomplished with Stephen over 4K miles away from me here in South Florida as he guided me from Glasgow, Scotland through video therapy sessions & in-between email supplementary support.
 I am forever thankful for his psychotherapy services.

-~ review by Shanique (Online therapy and Supplementary Support)
+~ review by Shanique (Online therapy)

 “I arrived at Stephen towards the end of an unhealthy relationship.
 Having no previous experience of therapy I think I was a little anxious however Stephen’s welcoming, calm and gentle manner soon put me at ease.
 He is very easy to talk to and I was able to open up completely and discuss very personal matters without hesitation.
 Time with Stephen has been a very positive experience – he has taught me not to be so hard on myself and also to listen to my gut.
 Whatever you feel you need help with in life I genuinely believe Stephen will be able to guide you in the right direction.
 I cannot thank him enough for his help, support and words of encouragement.“